maxmind/libmaxminddb/doc/libmaxminddb.md

 than the number of nodes in the database, this function will return `MMDB_INVALID_NODE_NUMBER_ERROR`, otherwise it will return `MMDB_SUCCESS`.

+The first node in the search tree is always node 0.
+If you wanted to iterate over the whole search tree, you would start by reading node 0 and then following the the records that make up this node, based on the type of each record.
+If the type is `MMDB_RECORD_TYPE_SEARCH_NODE` then the record contains an integer for the next node to look up.

 ## `MMDB_lib_version()`

 ```c